massivebrains/adonis-cloudinary-integration/README.md

-# Adonis fullstack application
+# Adonis application with Cloudinary

-This is the fullstack boilerplate for AdonisJs, it comes pre-configured with.
+This is the fullstack boilerplate AdonisJs application with Cloudinary Implementation.

 1. Bodyparser
 2. Session